Hluboká nad Vltavou: History

 History of the town is connected with a castle, which was founded together with the city of České Budějovice by King Ottokar II on a rocky promontory above the Vltava river.
-A settlement was founded under the castle and named Podhrad (literally 'under-castle').
+A settlement was founded below the castle and named Podhrad (literally 'below-castle').

 The castle later passed to the Vítkovci dynasty.
 Held by the local noble Vilém II of Pernštejn from 1490 onwards, the castle and the town prospered.
 In 1496, Podhrad was promoted to a market town.

 The acquisition by the Schwarzenberg family in 1661 brought even greater wealth to the area.
 After a brief capture by French forces and a blaze in 1742, during the War of the Austrian Succession, the medieval fortress was slighted and rebuilt into a Renaissance castle, then between 1839 and 1871 into the current Neo-Gothic castle.

 The first Jews came into the market town around 1724.
 The old synagogue was replaced by a new one in 1907, but it ceased to serve its purpose after its interior was destroyed by the Nazis during World War II.

 The present-day municipality arose in 1850.
 The majority of the population was Czech-speaking.
 The market town was renamed after the Hluboká Castle in 1885.
 In 1907, Hluboká became a town by decision of Franz Joseph I.

 Transport

-The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary passes through the southern part og the municipal territory.
+The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary runs through the southern part of the municipal territory.

 Hluboká nad Vltavou is located on the railway lines České Budějovice–Písek and České Budějovice–Strakonice.